Palmaswell/ACSS/README.md

 * Molecules are groups of atoms bonded together.

-* A molecule is an specific atom contitution and represent a small component.
+* A molecule is an specific atom constitution and represent a small component.

 * Molecules are usually defined globally and are portable.